rmdth/auto-claim-mudae-self-bot/README.md

   - `command`: Command you want to roll.
   - `shifthour`: Server `$shifthour` value.
   - `restart_time_minute`: Minute where rolls restart.
-  - `uptime`: Delay you want for roll claims.
+  - `delay_rolls`: Delay you want for roll claims.
-  - `delay`: Delay you want for kakera claims.
+  - `delay_kakera`: Delay you want for kakera claims.
   - `max_rt_cooldown_in_seconds`: Cooldown threshold before trying `$rt` again.
 Make sure to adjust it based on your own cooldown
   - `kakera_power_total`: Your total kakera power.
   - `wish_list`: Characters to always claim. _Case sensitive_.